Eli-Sterken/Item-Indexer/README.md

     - Add.vue
       - The add items component
     - Items.vue
-      - The all items component
+      - The all item's component
   - public
     - The folder for all static assets
     - favicon.ico